redsanket/spark/external/oozie/guide/getting_started.rst

    .. note:: The *status* will change from ``RUNNING`` to ``SUCCEEDED`` when the job has completed successfully.

 #.
-After the job has finished, once again, you can view the written output: ``$ dfs dfs -cat hdfs://kryptonitered-nn1.red.ygrid.yahoo.com:8020/user/$USER/examples/output-data/aggregator/aggregatedLogs/2010/01/01/01/part-00000``
+After the job is ``SUCCEEDED``, once again, you can view the written output: ``$ hdfs dfs -cat hdfs://kryptonitered-nn1.red.ygrid.yahoo.com:8020/user/$USER/examples/output-data/aggregator/aggregatedLogs/2010/01/01/01/part-00000``

 Creating a Bundle
 -----------------